-a.
-Biosolids shall be monitored for the following constituents, at the frequency specified in paragraph 3.b: arsenic, cadmium, chromium, copper, lead, mercury, molybdenum, nickel, selenium, zinc, organic nitrogen, ammonia-nitrogen, and total solids.
+- a.
+Biosolids shall be monitored for the following constituents, once per permit term: arsenic, cadmium, chromium, copper, lead, mercury, molybdenum, nickel, selenium, zinc, organic nitrogen, ammonia-nitrogen, and total solids.
 This monitoring shall be conducted using the methods in Test Methods for Evaluating Solid Waste, Physical/Chemical Methods (EPA publication SW-846), as required in 40 CFR 503.8(b)(4).
 All results must be reported on a 100% dry weight basis.
-Records of all analyses must state on each page of the laboratory report whether the results are expressed in "100% dry weight" or "as is".
+Records of all analyses must state on each page of the laboratory report whether the results are expressed in "100% dry weight" or "as is." - b.
+Biosolids shall be monitored for percent solids once per permit term.